- Who We Are

-CR: Having flown in the military and part of that was learning how to parachute from the plane in case we got shot down, but not actually being able to do it because they didn’t want us to get hurt before we went over to Asia.
-I needed to experience that, and once that gets into your blood, it never really leaves.
+Having flown in the military, I learned to parachute from the plane in case we got shot down.
+But not actually able to skydive because they (the military) didn’t want us to get hurt before we went over to Asia, I decided I needed to experience that – and once skydiving gets into your blood, it never really leaves.

 2. You gained your love of aviation while in the military – what responsibilities did you have that tied you to aviation?

-CR: I was a gunner in the 16 Special Operations Squadron that flew C-130E Spectre gunships in the Greater Southeast Asia Conflict.
-To this day, I am the jumper on the plane always staring out the window because I just love to fly!
+I was a gunner in the 16 Special Operations Squadron that flew C-130E Spectre gunships in the greater Southeast Asia Conflict.
+To this day, I am the jumper on the plane, always staring out the window because I just love to fly!
 Plus it’s a lot more fun when you’re not being shot at!

 3. What’s the most memorable skydive you’ve ever been on?

-CR: Jumping out of a Boeing 727 jet (a B.D.
-Cooper jump) at the “World Free Fall Convention” in Quincy, IL skydiving boogie, when I was still just a kid in the sport.
+Jumping out of a Boeing 727 jet (a B.D.
+Cooper jump) at the “World Free Fall Convention” skydiving boogie in Quincy, IL, when I was still just a kid in the sport.

-5. Having made your first skydive in 1976, what keeps the fire burning for the sport?
+5. Having made your first skydive in 1976, what keeps your fire burning for the sport?

-CR: My friends, and being able to share something that is such a special experience with my students.
-Doing tandems, you’re sharing an experience that probably will be one of the top 10 things they will remember for the rest of their lives, and being part of that is SO SPECIAL to me.
+My friends – and being able to share something that is such a special experience with my students.
+Doing tandems, you’re sharing an experience that probably will be one of the top 10 things they will remember for the rest of their lives.
+Being part of that is SO SPECIAL to me.

 6. What’s the best advice you can offer to anyone thinking of becoming a skydiver?